Gigoteur/UnicornConsole/README.md

  * Pico-8 (P8/P8.PNG) cartridge format support
  * Mainly run @60 FPS

-It should work on all platform (Linux/OSX/Windows), and on tiny hardware like Raspberry Pi (with opengl enabled).
+It should work on all platform (Linux/OSX/Windows) and in the browser (Emscripten), and on tiny hardware like Raspberry Pi (with opengl enabled for example).

 The console is inspired from [Pico-8](http://www.lexaloffle.com/pico-8.php), so you can play Pico-8 cartridges (P8/P8.PNG).